MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 ### Do the pipelines and data within the platform host count towards my Dataverse capacity?

-  No. The data consumption in the platform host doesn't count against your current plan.
+No. The data consumption in the **platform host** doesn't count against your current plan since the Pipelines data for the plaform host is stored in Power Platform infrastructure.
+This data is stored within your tenant and accessible by administrators, but due to its implementation details, does not consume data capacity within a plan.

-However, capacity does apply to a custom host, which isn't an implementation in the platform but is instead in a customizable environment.
+However, capacity does apply to a **custom host**, which isn't an implementation in the platform but is instead in a customizable environment.

 ### What if I want to enable makers to create personal pipelines in a custom host?
 Can I do that?

 Yes.
-As an admin, you can assign the **Deployment Pipeline Default** role to anyone you would like to grant lightweight pipeline creation permissions to.
-Admins can also add users to the **Deployment Pipeline Maker** team via the **Security Teams** page in the Deployment Pipeline Configuration app.
+As an administrator, you can assign the **Deployment Pipeline Default** role to anyone you would like to grant lightweight pipeline creation permissions to.
+Administrators can also add users to the **Deployment Pipeline Maker** team via the **Security Teams** page in the Deployment Pipeline Configuration app.

 This Deployment Pipelines Default role isn't assigned to anyone by default in the case of custom host, so the lightweight personal pipeline creation experience is only visible by default in environments that aren't already associated with a custom host.